BlrChessClub/BCC-website/events/2026/01-25-chess-connect.md

 Play chess, make a difference!
 Join us for a special Chess Connect meetup where every move supports a greater cause.
 All proceeds from this event will be donated to `HelpChess.org, an initiative by ChessBase India` empowering underprivileged and aspiring young chess talents across the country.
 Whether you're a seasoned player or a beginner, this is your chance to enjoy the thrill of chess while contributing to something meaningful.

-This event also features `chess prizes and resources worth ₹12,000+ from ChessBase India`, making it a perfect mix of competitive play and giving back.
+This event also features `prizes and resources worth ₹12,000+ from ChessBase India`, making it a perfect mix of competitive play and giving back.

 Let’s come together, play with purpose, and make an impact.
 See you at Chess Connect!